-- 7.73.
-Requirement 18 of SSR-2/2 (Rev. 1) [1] states that "the operating organization shall prepare an emergency plan for preparedness for, and response to, a nuclear or radiological emergency." - 7.74.
-Paragraph 5.3 of SSR-2/2 (Rev. 1) [1] states: - "The operating organization shall develop an emergency plan and shall establish the necessary organizational structure, with assigned responsibilities for managing an emergency, and shall contribute to the development of off-site emergency procedures."
+7.73.
+Requirement 18 of SSR-2/2 (Rev. 1) [1] states that "the operating organization shall prepare an emergency plan for preparedness for, and response to, a nuclear or radiological emergency."

+"The operating organization shall develop an emergency plan and shall establish the necessary organizational structure, with assigned responsibilities for managing an emergency, and shall contribute to the development of off-site emergency procedures."

-- 7.75.
-In accordance with GSR Part 7 [14], the emergency plan is required to include arrangements for the following: - (a) The timely classification, declaration and notification of a nuclear or radiological emergency; - (b) Alerting and activating sufficient trained and qualified personnel to manage the response, to take mitigatory actions, to assess the emergency, and to protect people on the site including emergency workers and to provide sufficient information for an effective off-site response; - (c) Coordination between the response on the site and the response by off-site response organizations; - (d) The provision of sufficient information for an effective off-site response. - 7.76.
-The emergency plan should also include any actions to be undertaken by the operating organization to help meet the obligations of the Convention on Early Notification of a Nuclear Accident and the Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency [26]. - 7.77.
-The roles and responsibilities of contractors who might be working at a nuclear power plant in an emergency should be defined at the preparedness stage.
-Any contractors who might have a role and responsibilities in emergency response are required be designated as emergency workers in advance, and appropriate arrangements for their protection, including training, are required to be provided: see Requirement 11 of GSR Part 7 [14]. - 7.78.
+7.75.
+In accordance with GSR Part 7 [14], the emergency plan is required to include arrangements for the following:

+- (a) The timely identification, classification, declaration and notification of a nuclear or radiological emergency; - (b) Alerting and activating sufficient trained and qualified personnel to manage the response, to take mitigatory actions, to assess the emergency, and to protect people on the site including emergency workers and to provide sufficient information for an effective offsite response; - (c) Coordination between the response on the site and the response by off-site response organizations; - (d) The provision of sufficient information for an effective off-site response.

+7.76.
+The emergency plan should also include any actions to be undertaken by the operating organization to help meet the obligations of the Convention on Early Notification of a Nuclear Accident and the Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency [26].

+7.77.
+The roles and responsibilities of contractors who might be working at a nuclear power plant in an emergency should be defined before the commencement of fuel loading.
+Any contractors who might have a role and responsibilities in emergency response are required be designated as emergency workers in advance, and appropriate arrangements for their protection, including training, are required to be provided: see Requirement 11 of GSR Part 7 [14].

+7.78.
 Further recommendations on emergency preparedness and response are provided in IAEA Safety Standards Series No. GS-G-2.1, Arrangements for Preparedness for a Nuclear or Radiological Emergency [27].